Snowbum's 1995 R100RT (Monoshock)

 I had two BMW brand heated vests (Widder)...a medium and a small ...with a controller for each, and these were sold cheaply to the bike purchaser.

-I still have a lot of Airhead items (including tech literature books, etc), and, other things, such as quality backpacking camping gear, and I might consider selling all of it cheaply with the sidecar rig, if the camping type.
-Very handy at Rallies, or in the woods...
-(INCLUDING an almost new 12 volt electric blender ...for camping Margaretas!).
-After the purchaser of the sidecar rig leaves, I may put the remainder of the items in my sale page.
+I still had a lot of Airhead items (including tech literature books, etc), and, other things, such as quality backpacking camping gear.
+Still have a few things, but most was given away to my godsons, and I sold a lot of stuff too.
+I may put the remainder of the items in my sale page, now and then.
 SALE

 If you have questions, see my E-mail address, located in a photo, here: